My brief education and research story so far:

 When Faculty Senior Tutor invited onto the following committees: Faculty's Education, Undergraduate Student Staff and Masters Student Staff committees and College's Quality Assurance and Enhancement and student support and wellbeing.

-Contributions beyond Faculty within Imperial College
+Previous and ongoing contributions beyond Faculty within Imperial College

 Invited member of College's Teaching staff career paths and Teaching reward, retention and recognition frameworks working groups